When abrupt opioid discontinuation

-LUCEMYRA is the first and only FDA-approved, non-opioid, non-addictive treatment for relief of multiple symptoms of opioid withdrawal to facilitate abrupt opioid discontinuation in adults.1 Learn more
+LUCEMYRA is the only FDA-approved, non-opioid, non-addictive treatment for relief of multiple symptoms of opioid withdrawal in adults1 Learn more

 Opioid Withdrawal Syndrome (OWS) makes opioid discontinuation difficult and extremely unpleasant

-Symptoms of opioid withdrawal, sometimes known as OWS, are associated with both psychological distress and physical discomfort3
+Symptoms of opioid withdrawal, sometimes known as OWS, are associated with both psychological distress and physical discomfort7

-- Signs and symptoms of OWS often present concurrently, ranging from actual physical pain, to emotional and sleep disturbances, to other bothersome sensations localizing in muscles, joints, skin, and other parts of the body.3 Learn more about OWS
+- Signs and symptoms of OWS often present concurrently, ranging from actual physical pain, to emotional and sleep disturbances, to other bothersome sensations localizing in muscles, joints, skin, and other parts of the body7

-The peak severity and duration of withdrawal symptoms depend on the half-life of the opioid5,6
+The peak severity and duration of withdrawal symptoms depend on the half-life of the opioid9,10

-- For shorter-acting opioids, such as Percocet®, OxyContin®, or Vicodin®, withdrawal symptoms peak within 2 to 3 days and can last for 7 to 10 days5,6
+- For shorter-acting opioids, such as Percocet®, OxyContin®, or Vicodin®, withdrawal symptoms peak within 2 to 3 days and can last for 7 to 10 days9,10

-- For longer-acting opioids, such as methadone, withdrawal symptoms peak at 3 to 4 days, but may last for 14 days or more5,6
+- For longer-acting opioids, such as methadone, withdrawal symptoms peak at 3 to 4 days, but may last for 14 days or more9,10

 All trademarks and registered trademarks are the property of their respective owners.

-When treating patients with OUD, LUCEMYRA should only be used in conjunction with a comprehensive management program for the treatment of Opioid Use Disorder
+When treating patients with OUD, LUCEMYRA should only be used in conjunction with a comprehensive management program for the treatment of Opioid Use Disorder.1

 - Weiss RD, Potter JS, Griffith ML, et al. Reasons for opioid use among patients with dependence on prescription opioids: the role of chronic pain.
 J Subst Abuse Treat.
 2014;47(2):140-145.